pmq20/node-packer/README.md

     including the Community edition (remember to select "Common Tools for Visual C++ 2015" feature during installation).

-Then download the executable `nodec.exe` and run it from the VC++/VS Command Prompt.
+Then download the executable `nodec.exe` and run it from the VC++ or VS Command Prompt.

 ### macOS